anonynous10992/fashioncaptioning/README.md

 # fashioncaptioning
-A subset of the dataset
+A subset of the dataset FACAD for fashion captioning.
+The whole dataset will be open to public once the paper gets accepted.
+The subset consists of fashion images and meta_500.json which is a file containing descriptions, titles, categories, attributes and other information like color, comments from customer and details.